Food Before One Is Just For Fun: Myth or Fact?

 Introducing solids also encourages the development of oral motor skills and hand-eye coordination in babies.

-Babies typically develop their pincer grasp at around the age of 8 months and picking up individual pieces of food is a great opportunity for them to practice this skill.
+Babies typically develop their pincer grasp at around 8 months of age and picking up individual pieces of food is a great opportunity for them to practice this skill.

 Sitting in a high chair also allows for increased core strength in babies.